The Word on the Herd-Oct. 3, 2014

 D'Antoni completes staff with nine-year NBA player and 20-year veteran

-Mark Cline is in his fourth season as an assistant men's basketball coach at Marshall.
+Mark Cline is in his fifth season as an assistant men's basketball coach at Marshall.

 With Cline's assistance in 2012, Marshall went 21-14 and earned a bid to the NIT for the first time in 24 years.
 The Herd also made the Conference USA Championship game for the first time in school history and the first team ever to do so as a No. 6 seed.